Subjectivity

 By the subjective factor I understand that psychological action or reaction which merges with the effect produced by the object and so gives rise to a new psychic datum.

-Jung frames the subjective factor not as mere bias but as a universal co-determinant of all psychic reality, as foundationally lawful as any feature of the external world.
+Jung argues that the subjective factor is a universal, objectively real co-determinant of experience, as lawful and ineluctable as any feature of the external world.

 Jung, Carl Gustav, Psychological Types, 1921thesis